How to Market an Event: 75 Ideas to Promote an Event

 63. Add a detailed, accurate, up-to-date map to your website.
 Make sure everyone knows where they’re going, where everything is, and how to get in and out by adding a map to your site and social networks.

-foodstruck, a food truck event I recently attended, did this a few hours before opening, and it was extremely helpful to have the map on hand while navigating the busy location (and trying to find a cupcake truck).
+foodstruck, a food truck event I attended several years ago, did this a few hours before opening, and it was extremely helpful to have the map on hand while navigating the busy location (and trying to find a cupcake truck).

 64. Shout out to attendees in real time.
 Someone mentioned your event on Twitter?
 Retweet them!
 Someone posted a great photo from a session on Facebook?
 Share it!
 Someone posted an awesome shoutout on social?
 Announce it on the PA and thank them in front of everyone.
 Your appreciation goes a long way.